instance-id/UnityPacker/README.md

 # UnityPacker

+# NOTE - Do NOT USE YET.
+Only *EXPORTING* has been tested.
+Importing has not been tested and may corrupt your project!!
+BACKUP YOUR PROJECT BEFORE ATTEMPTING ANYTHING.

 UnityPacker is a collection of a library and small command line tools that can create, unpack and inspect `UnityPackage` files without a Unity installation.
 It is great for automated builds of Unity tools.

 #### Now includes Yaml configuration support to assist with automation